GR20 South

 Start and finish point: Bavella to Vizzavona.
 Fly into / out of Figari

 The south section of the GR20 is considered the 'easier' half of the toughest trek in Europe.
-It remains extremly challenging, even though it is seen as an introduction to the GR20.
+It remains extremely challenging, even though it is seen as an introduction to the GR20.

-The walks are still lengthy, between 5-8 hours a day, and the experience needed to complete this section remains the same as the north.
-On this trek you will be reunited with your main bag five out of the seven days, which means on some days you can carry less kit, making the experience a little gentler.
-Accomodation is still basic with limited facilities, camping or staying in simple refuges in remote yet stunning locations throughout the week.
-Altitude gains are lower too on the south section, facing an average of 700m each day.
+The walks are still lengthy, between five and eight hours a day, and the experience needed to complete this section remains the same as the north.
+On this trek, you will be reunited with your main bag five out of the seven days, which means on some days you can carry less kit, making the experience a little gentler.
+Accommodation is still basic with limited facilities, camping or staying in simple refuges in remote yet stunning locations throughout the week.
+Altitude gains are lower, too, on the south section, averaging 700m per day.

-The GR20 is becoming more and more popular, but it remains the most difficult trek in Europe.
+The GR20 is becoming increasingly popular, but it remains the most difficult trek in Europe.
 To overlook this could put inexperienced walkers in danger.
-There is a need to prepare for this trip properly and to not overestimate your ability.
-The GR20 is for hikers in very good physical shape who already have the experience of high mountain trekking over several days, and are able to manage to self guide their walking with all that that involves: determination, effort, map skills and orientation, be aware and can handle adjustments in the weather.
+There is a need to prepare properly for this trip and not to overestimate your abilities.
+The GR20 is for hikers in very good physical shape who already have experience of high mountain trekking over several days, and are able to self-guide their walking with all that that involves: determination, effort, map skills and orientation, being aware, and being able to handle adjustments in the weather.

 Getting Prepared